-The item is indicated by its ID.

-box in the options panel ('true' for checked and 'false' for unchecked).

-higher the zoom level, the more the main panel will be zoomed in on the center of a map.
+show_itemUse this parameter to zoom in on a specific item when VOSviewer is started.
+The item is indicated by its ID.white_backgroundUse this parameter to specify the initial value of the White background check box in the options panel ('true' for checked and 'false' for unchecked).zoom_levelUse this parameter to specify the initial zoom level in the main panel.
+The higher the zoom level, the more the main panel will be zoomed in on the center of a map.
 The zoom level must have a value of at least 1.
 This is also the default value.